 Community-engaged learning is a teaching method that combines academic instruction, community engagement, and critically reflective thinking to promote student learning and civic responsibility.
-Research on the impact of service-learning has found that service-learning improves student learning and contributes to student personal and social development (Hurd, 2006).
+Research on the impact of forms of community-engaged learning,such as service-learning have found that service-learning improves student learning, and contributes to student personal and social development (Hurd, 2006).
 To realize these benefits and improve their own teaching, faculty often integrate community engagement.

 Duquesne's community-engaged learning program is supported by the Center for CETR, which is within the division of academic affairs and is guided by the advisory committee.
 The Center offers a number of resources and services to assist with Course Design, Community Partnership Development, and Faculty Development.

 We welcome your inquiries (staff listing and contact information) and visits!
-The Center for Community-Engaged Teaching and Research (CETR) is open Monday through Friday 8:30a.m. - 4:30p.m.
+The Center for Community-Engaged Teaching and Research (CCETR) is open Monday through Friday 8:30a.m. - 4:30p.m.
 Get directions.